Last Updated on January 16, 2023 by Bob Filipczak

 - The lender will provide you an estimate of how much you can borrow

-- The lender gives you a pre-approval letter
+- The lender gives you a VA loan pre approval letter

 Pre Approval Documents You Will Need